arogozhnikov/python3_with_pleasure/README.md

 Python 2 provides two basic integer types, which are `int` (64-bit signed integer) and `long` for long arithmetics (quite confusing after C++).

-Python 3 has a single type `int`, which provides long arithmetics as well.
+Python 3 has a single type `int`, which incorporates long arithmetics.

-Checking for integer:
+Here is how you check that value is integer:

 ```
 isinstance(x, numbers.Integral) # Python 2, the canonical way